dan9418/play-what-beta/README.md

 - Complete a substantial project demonstrating good design and best practices for my portfolio
 - Learn complex music theory concepts
 - Create a useful, open-source tool that is highly configurable and extensible

-## Hire Me

-If you like what you see, feel free to contact me!
-I am currently relocating to the west coast and searching for a web dev job.

-My resume and contact information can be found on my [personal website](http://danbednarczyk.com/).